 The mission of the Lexington Public Library is to extend quality service to area residents.
 Quality service encompasses current resources and relevant, innovative programming which will enhance lifelong learning and enjoyment and which will empower our citizens to be responsible and successful members of the world community.

-The Lexington Public Library has borrowed a die cutting machine from the Central Plains Library System for the month of July.
-This set includes more than 100 dies including two alphabets and several bookmarks.
-For a complete list of dies go to http://libraries.ne.gov/cpls/ , choose “Cutting Machines,” and then “Machine #1 Die List.”
+The Lexington Public Library has borrowed a die cutting machine from the Central Plains Library System for the month of August.
+This set includes more than 100 dies including upper and lower case alphabets, bookmarks and borders.
+For a complete list of dies go to http://libraries.ne.gov/cpls/ , choose “Cutting Machines,” and then “Machine #2 Die List.”